-It is important that the concentration of the antifreeze within the ground arrays should be a minimum of a protection level of -10° C (minimum 22% by volume, Refractive Index 1.356).
+It is important that the concentration of the antifreeze within the ground arrays should be a minimum of 22% or a protection level of $-10^{\circ}$ C (Refractive index 1.356).
 Concentrations below this could cause an A1 alarm and the heat pump to cease operation during severe prolonged cold weather.